After Beth Adams, 22, finished her undergraduate degree she became aware of the politics of development.

 I found it quite difficult while we were out there because whilst we had a lot of interaction with the children, I don't think any of us had any conversations with any of the adults living in the community.
 I felt they viewed us with some suspicion, which is natural because we were a group of 16-year-old white teenage girls who just turned up.

 I think I was aware at the time that development is complicated.
 For example, I questioned how the trip cost £3,500 and only about £200 of that went towards the project.
-Our money bought the resources to build the kitchen and paid for the wages of three Swazi builders but there was also the feeling that they could have built it in half the time without us there.
+Our money bought the resources to build the kitchen and paid for the wages of three local builders, but there was also the feeling that they could have built it in half the time without us there.

 I thought about it a lot as part of my degree because I studied politics and some of those modules I did were about the politics of development so we would discuss issues such as neocolonialism.
 The more I studied, the more I realised how volunteering abroad like the way I did play into those narratives.